 As a musical director, Shonagh's recent works include Anything Goes and The Wild Party (London College of Music 2019), Cinderella and Aladdin (Jordan Productions).
 Other works include Alice in Wonderland, Jr (Stagecoach Malta), Table (Royal Conservatoire of Scotland) at Glasgow's Citizens' Theatre & London's The Cockpit, and Atlantic: A Scottish Story at the Edinburgh Festival Fringe 2017, which was the culmination of an exciting partnership with the American Musical Theatre Project in Chicago and Noisemaker in Scotland.

 In her capacity as a singer, Shonagh has performed live and in studios with fellow musicians such as Fat Suit, Roddy Hart, Tommy Reilly, Angus Munro, London Contemporary Voices, the Glasgow Gospel Choir, Hannah Jackson and many more.
 Fun fact - Shonagh can be heard on the the opening song of zombie musical Anna and the Apocalypse, a brand new film released internationally by Blazing Griffin, Parkhouse Pictures, Constellation Creatives and Creative Scotland.

 In 2015, Shonagh became a fully qualified secondary music teacher.
 Whilst she is still active in the music industry, music and the arts is vital in the delivery of a child’s education and as such, Shonagh has worked as an instructor at the Royal Conservatoire of Scotland's Junior Conservatoire's musical theatre programme and with the community learning project Horsecross Arts to bring music to children as young as nursery.
-Currently, Shonagh works as a vocal coach at the London College of Music's Musical Theatre Programme.
+Most recently, Shonagh worked as a singing teacher at the London College of Music's Musical Theatre Programme.